nickserv/danamccurdy.com/_posts/2017-04-12-room-for-all-of-us.md

 Is it my sense of freedom,
 my feeling of belonging,
-that I also share the right to be here, that, respecting the needs of others,
+that I also share the right to be here, that, if I respect the needs of others,
 I can include my own needs and comfort as well?